FOR BALLADEER’S BLOG’S SEVENTH PLACE LUDLUM NOVEL CLICK HERE

 That section of Consular Operations has informed Scofield that one of the defectors from the Soviet Union – a scientist – seems to have been covertly providing his former Soviet masters with information on American satellite surveillance of the USSR.

-Beowulf Agate mounts a sting operation to determine the truth and becomes convinced that the scientist is only aiding the Soviets to save the life of a loved one he (the scientist) mistakenly thought was already dead.
+Beowulf Agate mounts a sting operation to determine the truth and becomes convinced that the scientist is only aiding the Soviets to save the life of a loved one he (the scientist) mistakenly thought was already dead when he defected.
 But as it turns out his superiors in Consular Operations already considered that.

 A furious Scofield realizes his desk-bound superiors simply took the easy way out and had Brandon’s agent-in- training kill the scientist just because they were too inept to figure out how to USE the man to feed the Soviets false information instead of the real info he had been providing.